 Now let’s step back for just one tick-tock.
 Think about what you do as a member of group boards.
 Here’s the thing, how successful a group board is depends on you.
 When you join group boards one of the things you should be doing that will help you and fellow pinners is pinning from that group board.
 To learn more about this, read this great post by Kristie Hill from Blog Ambitions on repinning from group boards.

+Did you enjoy this post?
 Looking for more in-depth Pinterest help?

+This post is a preview from my course, Pinning Exponential!
+In there we cover this (plus a couple of other ways to find Group Boards!) and so much more.
 The truth is that Pinterest is not a social media platform.
 It’s a search engine.
 And it’s a game changer.
 I’ve created Pinning Exponential, a course specifically for bloggers where you can learn how to take your Pinterest game to the next level and grow your blog.